 You may also want to look at

 The magnificent award-winning Ivory Lodge is situated in the south-eastern corner of the Sabi Sand Reserve.
 This luxury lodge overlooks the Kruger National Park and the Sabie River which flows all year round.
-Ivory Lodge offers stylish, sophisticated accommodation in six private and secluded villas.
+Ivory Lodge offers stylish, sophisticated accommodation in nine private and secluded contemporary villas.

 Chobe Under Canvas is an intimate, luxurious mobile tented camp in the northern half of the game-rich Chobe National Park in Botswana that provides guests with a unique and unforgettable safari experience.
 The six spacious tents accommodate a maximum of 12 guests.